 There are dozens of features you may want to look for when you search for your Orlando apartment.
 If you’re concerned about safety, you may look for apartments with alarm systems and gate security.
 Or you may be interested more in the aesthetics of the apartment.
 If so, you may want to search for an apartment with wood floors, ceiling fans, a balcony, patio, fireplace, loft, bay windows, vaulted ceilings, French doors, upgraded countertops or a walk-in closet.
 You can also narrow down your search by looking at the appliances available in Orlando apartments.
 For example, some Orlando apartments include a microwave, washer and dryer, central air, dishwasher, refrigerator, garbage disposal, or even a TV.
 But other apartments require you to bring your own appliances.

 There are some Green apartments in Orlando.
-These are apartments which offer recycling, low energy lighting, community gardens, tankless water heaters, native landscaping and are LEED Certified.
+These are apartments that offer recycling, low energy lighting, community gardens, tankless water heaters, native landscaping and are LEED Certified.
 If a Green apartment in Orlando is important to you, you should search for Orlando apartments that are environmentally friendly.

 Furnished or Unfurnished?